Sensing and VisualizingSite Hazards

 Mine Safety Concerns

-• Statistics: According to the Mine Safety and Health Administration (MSHA), about 40% of fatalities and over 30% of injuries at mine sites involve mobile equipment.
+About 40% of fatalities and over 30% of injuries at mine sites involve mobile equipment (MSHA)

-• Fatalities: In the last 5 years, 61 persons have died in accidents involving mobile equipment.
+61 persons have died in accidents involving mobile equipment in the last 5 years

-Despite these statistics from MSHA and NIOSH show that the industry suffers from a rising trend in fatalities between 2019 and 2023.
+Despite industry awareness, MSHA and NIOSH statistics show a rising trend in fatalities between 2019 and 2023.
+Immediate action is required to reverse this concerning pattern.

 Blindspot Concerns At Mine Sites